tfninjadoom/5327B-OU/README.md

 # 5327B-OU

 ## Git commands
-The following tutorial on using git to interact with your codebase requires:
+The following cheatsheet on using git to interact with your codebase requires:
 - Git to be installed on your laptop
 - A separate folder within your desktop to host any and all of your GitHub-linked projects